Entry points, on-ramps, and waypoints: How KPCC/LAist is trying to help Angelenos engage with their complex city

 Residents in this mode are looking for ways to do their part in contributing to positive change on issues that feel important to them.
 They want to make a meaningful difference, but might be lacking the information, connections or impetus to get started.
 Some are seeking to change themselves and their behaviors (e.g., living a more climate-friendly lifestyle) while others are seeking to make change in society.

-How might we help residents feel better equipped to affect change, whether large or small, where they live?
+How might we help residents feel better equipped to effect change, whether large or small, where they live?

 In their own words: